The 2021 AODA website compliance requirements are the new standard that websites and web content must be optimized to comply with by law.

 - Technological compatibility between older products and new ones that are being procured

 The additional details on the level AA website accessibility guidelines show that in some cases where the software or other tools are being used to design a website, the WCAG 2.0 guidelines may be more challenging to follow.
-If it is not possible to do that, the AODA advises on making sure that you use software that supports accessibility for their website.
+If it is not possible to do that, the AODA advises making sure that you use software that supports accessibility for their website.

 The new digital accessibility standards for 2021 AODA website compliance also explain that in some cases, it will not be possible to publish content in a way that complies with WCAG 2.0, which includes online maps, complex diagrams, and other examples.
 In such cases, people with disabilities could not see this information, which is why you must provide it in an accessible format upon request.

-The above-mentioned ADA website compliance standards step into action from January 1, 2021, which is a past deadline.
+The above-mentioned ADA website compliance standards step into action from January 1, 2021, which is past the deadline.
 The deadline for filing a compliance report is June 30, 2021.
 If you don’t have a web accessibility plan and accessibility policy in place, you should start planning.

 Contact ADA Site Compliance today for all your website accessibility needs!